What is HPV?

 How do I get rid of it?

 You can prevent HPV by getting the HPV vaccine.
 It is safe and effective, and it can also protect against diseases, such as some cancers, that are caused by HPV.
-It is recommended to get this vaccine at ages 11 or 12 and up until 26 if you haven't been vaccinated already.
+It is recommended to get this vaccine at ages 11 or 12, but all people ages 9 to 45 can get it if they haven't been vaccinated already.

-If you are sexually active, use latex condoms every time you have sex.
+If you are sexually active, use condoms every time you have sex.
 It can lower your chances of getting HPV, but not entirely.
 You can still contract HPV from areas that are not covered by a condom.
-You should also be in a mutually monogamous relationship, or only have sex with someone who only has sex with you.